 Subscribers may elect to pay the processing fee in full at the time of subscription, or a portion of that in installments, subject to a surcharge.
 The surcharge is recognized as interest income using the effective interest method.
 Under the subscription contract, the Group is contractually entitled to receive the processing fee from the subscriber once the testing and processing of the cord blood unit are completed.
 We will have the contractual right to collect, and the subscriber will have the contractual obligation to pay, the processing fee in full immediately in the case of early termination.
 The ability of the subscriber to early terminate the subscription service without penalty will not impair our contractual right to collect the said processing fee or any remaining unpaid processing fee once the processing service is completed.
 In addition, payment option (3) has been in place for several years and has a satisfactory collection history.
 We believe collectability is reasonably assured, however, we continue to assess our ability to collect processing fees under payment option (3).
-In the event that there is a deterioration in our collection of processing fees under payment option (3), we may conclude that collectability of processing fees under this payment option is no longer reasonably assured, in which case we will cease the recognized upon the actual cash collection or when collectability of such fees is otherwise determined to be reasonably assured.
+In the event that there is a deterioration in our collection of processing fees under payment option (3), we may conclude that collectability of processing fees under this payment option is no longer reasonably assured, in which case we will cease the recognition of processing fees revenue upon completion of processing services.
+Revenue generated from processing services will instead be recognized upon the actual cash collection or when collectability of such fees is otherwise determined to be reasonably assured